 I often feel queasy, not like I need to vomit, but just sick.
-It's worse without sleep.
+It becomes worse without proper sleep.
 Reducing stress and relaxing helps. - Monika (age 51)

 The exact way that nausea and vomiting occur is still not fully understood.
 However, hormonal fluctuations are believed to be a major contributor.
 Just like hormones can cause morning sickness during pregnancy or nausea during your periods.